Azmarie/Caricature-Your-Face/README.md

 # Caricature Your Face

-Using [The Face of Arts](https://faculty.idc.ac.il/arik/site/foa/face-of-art.asp) and [DST](https://sunniesuhyoung.github.io/DST-page/) to generate geometry-aware face caricatures.
+💡 Using [The Face of Arts](https://faculty.idc.ac.il/arik/site/foa/face-of-art.asp) and [DST](https://sunniesuhyoung.github.io/DST-page/) to generate geometry-aware face caricatures.

+📖 This project in details with analysis: [Geometry-Aware Style Transfer: Implementation and Analysis](https://medium.com/@azmariewang)

 ## Requirements